Blog

 Backup windows become bloated when every share is treated equally, and that is a sure path to unmet Recovery Point Objectives (RPOs).
 Therefore, your first step should be a data-classification sweep to categorize data into the following tiers:

-• Tier 1 – Business-critical data such as finance ledgers, deal folders, and engineering release artifacts.
+• Tier 1 – Critical finance ledgers, deal folders, and release artifacts.

-• Tier 2 – Important but not critical data from department workspaces and any ongoing project roots.
+• Tier 2 – Important workspaces and active project roots.

 Classifying data in this manner drives everything downstream.
 Be sure to interview data owners, scan for regulated content (PII, PHI), and log the operational impact of losing each share.
 This helps with creating policies; the data protection needs of a finance ledger that changes every hour are different from those of an archive with quarterly updates.